Here you will find exclusive articles about the Internet of Things, our M2M SIM cards and the latest technological developments.

 The general idea behind eUICC is to increase flexibility for end users with regard to the use of SIM profiles.
 In theory, it should be possible to change the SIM profile remotely if necessary without having to replace the SIM card itself.
 As a rule, profiles are changed via an air interface or so-called over-the-air updates (OTA).

-But as is so often the case, there is a catch: changing SIM profiles is expensive.
-Very expensive.
-Not only are the eUICC-capable SIM cards required, whose acquisition costs are higher than those of non-eUICC-capable IoT SIMs, but a platform is also needed to carry out a change, as the service profile and the associated rules and controls must be integrated into a new MNO structure.
+However, as is so often the case, there is also a catch here: changing SIM profiles can be expensive.
+Not only are eUICC-capable SIM cards required, whose acquisition costs are higher than those of non-eUICC-capable IoT SIMs, but a platform is also needed to carry out a change, as the service profile and the associated rules and controls must be integrated into a new MNO structure.
 In addition, different SIM profiles need to be purchased and kept available to switch to.
 Overall, this can quickly result in high five-figure investment costs.

 The investment should therefore be well thought out and usually only makes sense if it is clear that a profile change is to be made via OTA or that it will not be possible to physically swap the IoT SIM cards.
 The easiest way to use this technology would be to choose a multi-IMSI SIM card.